Saturday, August 16, 2025

 for the TV series Cutter to Houston, 1983

 Shelley's second foray into series TV was Cutter to Houston.
 It was about three young doctors recruited to run a small hospital in the fictional rural town of Cutter, Texas.
 Shelley played Dr. Beth Gilbert, an ambitious surgeon on temporary assignment in Cutter.
 Beth aspired to become a heart surgeon in Houston.
 Jim Metzler played idealistic GP Dr. Andy Fenton, who grew up in Cutter and was glad to be back in the town that financed his medical education.
 Alec Baldwin played internist/ladies man Dr. Hal Wexler, who was getting through his probation, having been relegated to Cutter for being a little too fast and free with his prescriptions.
 Other regular cast members included K Callan as Nurse Connie Buford, Susan Styles as Nurse Patty Alvarez and Noble Willingham as Mayor Warren Jarvis.
+It was first aired on October 1, 1983; and after 4 original episodes, it was announced cancelled by October 29, 1983.
+Replays and three more original episodes were aired until December 31, 1983.
+There were two more completed episodes; but they weren't aired during the show's initial 1983 run.
+Let's hope the entire series is finally streamed somewhere.

 Shelley in a promo pic